 As described before, the problem of assessing the value of an option can be played back to the computation of V(t, S(t)) via (4.8).
 Due to the stochastic processes involved in the problem, the main difficulty now is to compute the expected value E(V(T, x(T; t, S(t)))).
-Here, we discuss two methods to solve this issue, the Monte-Carlo Method and the Black-Scholes Equation.
+Here, we discuss the Monte-Carlo Method to solve this problem.